 30% for oral presentation of major term paper

 To be confirmed.

-- Friday Sep 9 (Week 1) Introduction to BC forestry.
+- Friday Sep 8 (Week 1) Introduction to BC forestry.
 Class room lecture and discussion.
 Steve Mitchell (UBC Forest and Conservation Sciences).
-Come early for pizza and introductions at 1:30pm.
-NOTE SPECIAL TIME FOR THIS FIRST LECTURE IS 1:30 pm
+Room 1222 2pm – 5pm.
+1st WEEK ONLY.
+Come early for pizza and introductions at 1:30pm

-- Friday Sep 16 (Week 2) Part I Arrangements for forest management in BC.
+- Friday Sep 15 (Week 2) Part I Arrangements for forest management in BC.
 II BC tree species.
 Part I: Lecture and discussion.
 Gordon Weetman (UBC Forestry retired).
 Part II Walking tour of the Pacific Spirit Park.
-Rob Guy (UBC Forest and Conservation Sciences).
+Rob Guy (UBC Forest and Conservation

-- Friday OCT 7 (Week 5) Full-day field trip to Vancouver Island.
+- Friday OCT 6 (Week 5) Full-day field trip to Vancouver Island.
 Parksville, Englishman’s River area and Cathedral Grove.
-Molly Hudson (TimberWest) and Rod Negrave (BC Ministry of Forests, Lands and Natural Resource Operations)
+Molly Hudson (TimberWest) and TBA (BC Ministry of Forests, Lands and Natural Resource Operations)

-- Friday Oct 28 (Week 8) Forest management issues.
-Class room lectures and discussion.
-Bruce Larson (UBC Forest Resources Management) and Bruce Blackwell (consultant).
+- Friday Oct 27 (Week 8) Pests and diseases.
+Class room lecture and discussion.
+Richard Hamelin (UBC Forest and Conservation Sciences).

 - Friday Nov 3 (Week 9) Forest management issues.
 Class room lectures and discussion.
 Lori Daniels (UBC Forest and Conservation Sciences) and Bruce Larson (UBC Forest Resources Management).